Fifth Centenary Celebrations

 NB: Anniversary lectures for the Autumn Term 2018 are currently being organised.
 Details to follow.

-In the last week of June, a marquee will be erected to host major events complementing a unique timetable for all students across the rest of the campus.
-This will consist of a host of fun and exciting events – all infused with a Quincentennial flavour:
+In the last week of June, a marquee in Cornwallis Field hosted major events complementing a unique timetable for all students across the rest of the campus – all infused with a Quincentennial flavour: